 Making one generous biscuit instead of individual shortcakes lends this dessert a grand presentation.

-3 cups strawberries, washed, hulled, and halved
+- 3 cups strawberries, washed, hulled, and halved

-6 tbsp. sugar
+- 6 tbsp. sugar

-1 1⁄2 cups all-purpose flour
+- 1 1⁄2 cups all-purpose flour

-2 tsp. baking powder
+- 2 tsp. baking powder

-1 tsp. salt
+- 1 tsp. salt

-6 tbsp. butter, cut into small pieces
+- 6 tbsp. butter, cut into small pieces

-3⁄4 cup milk
+- 3⁄4 cup milk

-1. Place strawberries in a medium bowl, sprinkle with 5 tbsp. of the sugar, and set aside to macerate for 30 minutes at room temperature.
+- Place strawberries in a medium bowl, sprinkle with 5 tbsp. of the sugar, and set aside to macerate for 30 minutes at room temperature.

-2. Preheat oven to 400°.
+- Preheat oven to 400°.
 Sift flour, baking powder, salt, and remaining 1 tbsp. sugar together into a bowl.
 Cut 4 tbsp. of the butter into flour mixture with a pastry cutter, or use your fingers to work it in, until mixture resembles coarse crumbs.
 Mix in milk.
-On a floured surface, shape dough into a biscuit, 2" thick and 6" in diameter.
-Bake on an ungreased cookie sheet until just golden, about 15 minutes.
+On a floured surface, shape dough into a biscuit, 1" thick and 6" in diameter.
+Bake on an ungreased cookie sheet until just golden, about 25 minutes.
+Cool slightly, then slice in half horizontally.

-3. Cool slightly, then slice in half horizontally.
-Spread remaining 2 tbsp. butter on cut sides.
-Place bottom half of biscuit on a plate, and spoon half the strawberries and juice on top.
-Cover with the other half of biscuit and spoon remaining strawberries onto top and serve.
+- Spread remaining 2 tbsp. butter on cut sides of biscuit.
+Place bottom half of biscuit on a plate, and spoon the strawberries and juice on top.
+Cover with whipped cream and the other half of the biscuit.
+Serve sliced into wedges.